Blood antiquities

 Photo of the (already destroyed) Monumental Arch of Palmyra, Syria.
-The Islamic State financed itself by looting this and other archaeological sites such as Mosul, Nineveh or Apamea, and selling the stolen pieces on the black market online.
+The Islamic State financed itself by looting this and other archaeological sites such as Mosul, Nineveh or Apamea, and selling the stolen pieces on black markets online.

-Blood antiquities are archaeological artefacts that have been plundered during conflicts and have been used to fund these wars.
+Blood antiquities are archaeological artifacts that have been plundered from conflict zones, archaeological sites or museums and sold on black markets by criminal networks.
 The looting of archaeological sites and the illicit trafficking of cultural property is, and has been, a common practice for terrorist groups in war zones.
-The pieces mostly end up on the black market, art galleries and antique shops in Europe and North America, or in millionaire private collections.
-The looting of blood antiquities especially affects the Middle East, because it is a very conflictive area and at the same time has a great density of archaeological sites.
+The pieces end up on black markets, art galleries, antique shops and private collections in Europe and North America.
+The looting of blood antiquities is a global issue with developing countries and war zones being at the highest risk of cultural artefact theft.

 By country

 Iraq

 During the 2003 Invasion of Iraq, major robberies occurred at the National Museum of Iraq.
-Around 50,000 pieces were quantified, 25% of all the museum's heritage.
+Around 50,000 pieces were quantified equal to 25% of all the museum's heritage.

 The Archaeological Institute of America estimates that the revenue from looted antiquities is between $ 10 and $ 20 million annually.
-Terrorist and rebel groups have a long history of using stolen artifacts to finance their operations.
+Terrorist and rebel groups such as the Islamic State (ISIS) have a long history of using stolen artifacts to finance their operations.
+Islamic State leaders have justified their looting and destruction of pre-Islamic artefacts by stating that they are idolatrous, but have been accused of doing so for profit.

 Syria

-During the Syrian Civil War, the Islamic State (ISIS) carried out the systematic looting of historical sites as the main form of profit, after the oil business.
+During the Syrian Civil War, the Islamic State (ISIS) carried out the systematic looting of historical sites as their main form of profit.
 It is estimated that ISIS has occupied around 4,500 sites and that the income derived from the antiquities trade amounts to 100,000,000 USD annually.
-The terrorist organization even has an internal institution dedicated to this illegal trade.
+The terrorist organization has an internal institution dedicated to this illegal trade.

+The Mariupol Bull Figurine, a carved bone figurine of a bull ca. 6000 BCE, was housed in the Mariupol Museum of Local Lore in Mariupol, Ukraine.
+Its location has been unknown since the 2022 Siege of Mariupol by Russian Armed Forces.

+Ukraine

+Since the start of the Russo-Ukrainian War in 2014 and the subsequent Russian occupation of Crimea in 2022, official estimates of 1.7 million artifacts belonging to Ukraine, such as the Mariupol Bull Figurine, have been taken from Ukrainian museums and archaeological, cultural, and heritage sites.
+The removal of these artifacts has been characterized by organizations such as the Antiquities Coalition as a way to illicitly profit off of Ukraine's loss of cultural identity.